NIH Data Management and Sharing Plan Policy

 infoAs you develop your Data Management and Sharing Plans, make sure you do not include hypertext (e.g., hyperlinks and URLs) in the DMS Plan attachment.
 The NIH hyperlink policy applies to DMS Plans as well, and NIH may withdraw your application from consideration if hypertext is included.

-Program staff at the proposed NIH Institute or Center will assess DMS Plans to ensure the Elements of a DMS Plan have been adequately addressed in addition to reasonableness of responses.
+Program staff at the proposed NIH Institute or Center will assess DMS Plans to ensure the elements of a DMS Plan have been adequately addressed in addition to reasonableness of responses.
 Applications selected for funding will only be funded if the DMS Plan is complete and acceptable according to NIH’s review.

 Peer reviewers will not be asked to comment on the Data Management and Sharing Plan, and they will not factor it into the overall impact score unless it is integral to the project design and specified in the funding opportunity announcement (see NOT-OD-22-189).